Create Aspects

 CopiedCopy

-This creates a "people" Aspect within the "myorg.people" scope.
+This creates a "people" aspect within the "myorg.people" scope.
 Aspects can manage both frontend and backend aspects of a feature.
 You'll be asked to choose the relevant runtimes (like Browser or Node.js) upon creation.

 Compose to a platform

-First step to start building your aspect is to connect it into an Harmony platform.
+First step to start building your aspect is to connect it into an Harmony Platform.
 If you haven't created one, use bit create harmony-platform or head to the Harmony platform docs.

 After creating the platform, import the aspect in your platform composition and use it in the aspects property key: